 He just grins.

-Grace manages to grab a clean towel from the top shelf of the closet.
+Claudia manages to grab a clean towel from the top shelf of the closet.
 A detour to the bedroom yields some clean clothes for herself, and a pair of old stretched-out sweatpants she borrowed from Pen when her joints were hurting and she needed heat.
 She can’t find a shirt for Hal, and she’s quite sure that he doesn’t want to wear a pair of her undies.
 Just doesn’t seem to be his style.

 Hal has already hit the bathroom, and she ducks in after him.